 After Warsaw, Chicago has the 2nd highest Polish population.

 Give us a call, or we'll call you!
 It really is that simple!
-With a top range of proven ready-made packages you and the boys could be on your way to a weekend of thumpingly good tunes, stomach pleasing menus, world-class refreshments and stunning Poles dancing from as little as £169pp.
+With a top range of proven ready-made packages you and the boys could be on your way to a weekend of thumpingly good tunes, stomach pleasing menus, world-class refreshments and stunning Poles dancing all at stag and budget friendly prices.

 Absolutely!
 If there's one thing Warsaw isn't short on its after-hours entertainment.
 The capital is home to dozens of quality clubs full of scantily clad beauties for discerning stags to admire.
 Gather the boys for one of StagWeb's strip dinners for a true feast for the senses, or jump on the VIP bandwagon for exclusive access to the hottest parties in town.

 You won't be disappointed!
 Warsaw more than holds its own for daytime activities with everything from go-karts, quads and footie to paintball, off-roading and guns.
 And we're not talking any old weaponry here, you and the boys will be getting your hands on AK47's and arms used by former KGB and Eastern European police forces!

 Mad Dogs and Englishmen - where should we be?